Akshithvvs/Fpga-acceleration/README.md

 # Tasks
-1.The first is a webcam that can be interfaced by OpenCV and imports facial recognition libraries.
-Akshith (2 hrs)
+1.The first is a webcam that can be interfaced by OpenCV and imports facial recognition libraries.- Akshith (2 hrs)

-2.In this we make sure that pynq will take input of every other frame and process the image and detects the faces in the frame.
-Akshith/said (2hrs)
+2.In this we make sure that pynq will take input of every other frame and process the image and detects the faces in the frame.- Akshith/said (2hrs)

-3.now we have to see detected faces match any of the facial encoding and see that if it is matched it shows detected if not it tells unknown.
-Akshith/said (2 hr)
+3.now we have to see detected faces match any of the facial encoding and see that if it is matched it shows detected if not it tells unknown. - Akshith/said (2 hr)

-4.Creating Jupiter notebook for implementing a CPU AES encryption algorithm (optional) Said 3 hours
+4.Creating Jupiter notebook for implementing a CPU AES encryption algorithm (optional)-Said 3 hours

-5.Creating Jupiter notebook for testing FPGA AES encryption overlay by encrypting/decrypting a plaintext  Said 3 hours.
+5.Creating Jupiter notebook for testing FPGA AES encryption overlay by encrypting/decrypting a plaintext - Said 3 hours.

-6.Creating Jupiter notebook for executing timing analysis between CPU and FPGA encryption overlay (optional)  Said 3 hours.
+6.Creating Jupiter notebook for executing timing analysis between CPU and FPGA encryption overlay (optional) -Said 3 hours.

-7.Creating HLS code for encryption and decryption using Vitis security libraries Said 3 hours.
+7.Creating HLS code for encryption and decryption using Vitis security libraries - Said 3 hours.

-8.Creating Vivado project to create block design for the encryption/decryption overlay Said 3 hours.
+8.Creating Vivado project to create block design for the encryption/decryption overlay - Said 3 hours.

 9.Integration between Face recognition/AES encryption/decryption overlay in Vivado
-block design Akshith/Said 3 hours.
+block design - Akshith/Said 3 hours.

-10.Testing the integrated design in Jupiter Akshith/Said 3 hours.
+10.Testing the integrated design in Jupiter Akshith/Said -3 hours.

 # Stretch goals: